Procalcitonin (PCT) Guidance

 - Diagnosis of septic arthritis

-What is the proposed role for procalcitonin at The Nebraska Medical Center?
+What is the proposed role for procalcitonin at Nebraska Medicine?

 Lower respiratory tract infection (pneumonia, COPD exacerbation, bronchitis)

 Excellent evidence supports the use of PCT for assisting clinicians in antibiotic management in LRTI including pneumonia, exacerbations of chronic bronchitis, and other assorted lower respiratory tract infections (bronchitis, asthma exacerbation, etc.).
 A meta-analysis of 8 studies with 3431 patients found the use of PCT in LRTI resulted in a 31% decrease in antibiotic prescriptions and a decrease in antibiotic duration of 1.3 days.17

 Recommended Use: Based upon this evidence it is suggested that patients considered at risk for bacterial LRTI or being started on antibiotics have a PCT value measure on admission and every 2-3 days subsequently.
 Interpretation of values is listed below in Algorithms 1 and 2.